 Important Note: This post may contain affiliate links.
 I earn a commission from qualifying links in this post.
 (Disclaimer)

 San Marino With Kids

 Visiting San Marino

 When I have visited San Marino in the past I have been staying nearby in Riccione.
-It is easy enough to find and is well signposted.
+It is easy enough to find and is well signposted by road.
 You start driving up and up towards San Marino wondering when the windy roads will stop.
 I normally park up in the cable car park, or even just by the side of the road in the parking bays then walked.
-The cable car (costs extra to go up in) takes you straight to the top to where the castle sits.
+The cable car (which costs extra to go up in) takes you straight to the top to where the castle sits.

 If you don’t have a car then there is a regular bus service between Rimini and San Marino.
 The cable car can be found in the town of Borgo Maggiore.
 However, be warned the car park isn’t huge and it does tend to fill up pretty quick.

 Accommodation in San Marino is quite expensive, however, there are places to stay in San Marino for all budgets.
 There are also a few hotels that cater specifically to families.
 I personally haven’t stayed in San Marino overnight, as we usually drive from our hotel for a day trip to San Marino.

 You will find lots of little souvenir shops, cafes and shops in the narrow streets.
 There are so many selling similar things that you can spend most of your time hunting out the best items.
 There are also many shops selling knives, swords and guns.
 I usually stay clear of these shops but other people might find them interesting.